 She is a practitioner of Chinese Medicine, E-RYT500 Yoga Instructor, Certified Reiki Master, and Massage Therapist.

-Gifted with a natural ability to create sacred space and be in the moment, Susan offers intuition, compassion, and a comforting presence.
-Susan is committed to helping people die with as much grace as possible.
+Gifted with a natural ability to create sacred space and be in the moment, Lily offers intuition, compassion, and a comforting presence.
+She is committed to helping people die with as much grace as possible.
 She now holds a Death Doula certification through Angie Buchanan’s Earth Traditions.